usagov/usagov-2021/docs/Wizards_Content.md

 ## How to add left hand nav menu

 After you create a wizard, a left nav menu will not be enabled by default.
 In order to add a left nav menu, go to Structure > Menus > Left Menu English.
 If you are creating a new left nav menu link, then you will add a new link.
-Otherwise, search for the link you are looking to connect up with left nav and add the URl to the "Link" field.
+Otherwise, search for the link you are looking to connect up with left nav and add the URL to the "Link" field.

 If adding a whole new link, on the Add menu link page, enter the following information: